High Weald

 Wildflower verges are part of the High Weald’s natural beauty and often a refuge for wildlife that has disappeared elsewhere.

-Some verges across High Weald have been designated as ‘wildflower verges’ by county councils.
-Different counties use different signage to indicate these verges and each county has a bespoke cutting regime for these verges.
+Some verges across the High Weald have been designated as ‘wildflower verges’ by county councils.
+Counties use different signage to indicate these verges and each authority has a bespoke cutting regime.

-More on the High Weald AONB Management Plan
+This guidance should be used alongside the High Weald AONB Management Plan.

 There are four types of verge in the High Weald AONB: